FreshX-GmbH/pve-snapbackup/README.md

 # pveSnapBackup

-Create Qemu Snapshot based backups of your PVE virtual machines
+## Wrapper script to make snapshot based benji2 backups of your PVE based virtual machines